vinarmani/truf-node/README.md

 task indexer
 ```

 You can view the metrics dashboard at http://localhost:1337/v0/swagger.
+Replace `localhost` with the IP address or domain name of the server where the indexer is running.

+You can view our deployed indexer at https://staging.tsn.test.truflation.com/v0/swagger.
+There you can see the list of available endpoints and their descriptions.
+For example, you can see the list of transactions by calling the [/chain/transactions](https://staging.tsn.test.truflation.com/v0/chain/transactions) endpoint.

 ## License